Stockflare/blog/_posts/2014-08-02-quotes-livermore-never-wrong.markdown

 image: /img/quote-livermore-never-wrong.jpg
 ---

-From [Jesse Livermore](http://en.wikipedia.org/wiki/Jesse_Lauriston_Livermore) aka _the Great Bear of Wall Street_.
+From [Jesse Livermore](http://en.wikipedia.org/wiki/Jesse_Lauriston_Livermore), aka _the Great Bear of Wall Street_.

 "Markets are never wrong, opinions are."

-Listen to the opinions of brokers if you wish, but don't ignore what the market's price is telling you!
+Listen to the opinions of brokers, if you wish, but don't ignore what the market's price is telling you!

 Do you have a favourite quote from a famous investor or stock market pundit?
 We'd love to hear it.